dj-urg/AI-Dialogue-Insight-Extension/README.md

 - **No dependencies**: Pure JavaScript with no external libraries
 - **Advanced ChatGPT support**: Exports both conversation metadata and full message history with support for thoughts, tools, and multimodal content
 - **Claude support**: Exports Claude conversations with full message history, content blocks, and parent-child relationships
-- **Copilot support**: Exports Copilot conversations with full message history, content blocks, and parent-child relationships
+- **Copilot support**: Exports Copilot conversations with full message history and content blocks

 ## Supported Platforms